 What type of content do you primarily create?

 Why does aspect ratio matter?
 Consider why you'd film something in portrait (vertical video) or landscape (horizontal video).
-This choice determines what's included in the frame, which affects composition and story.
+This choice determines what's included in the frame, which affects composition, storytelling, and how viewers experience your content.
+The right aspect ratio ensures your video appears as intended on its target platform.

 Take this iconic shot from Jurassic Park, for example, which is shot in landscape with a 16:9 aspect ratio.